 Assault is a very serious crime of violence in Maryland that often carries a number of short and long term consequences for a conviction.
-As a result, it is important that anyone charged with assault contact an Annapolis assault attorney with experience defending these kinds of offenses.
-Whether the charge is misdemeanor assault, which is assault in the second degree, or felony assault, which is assault in the first degree, a defense lawyer in Annapolis can help identify defenses like mutual affray or self-defense, which might help their client get out of this very serious situation that may otherwise carry significant amounts of jail time.
+As a result, it is important that anyone charged with assault contact an Annapolis assault lawyer with experience defending these kinds of offenses.
+Whether the charge is misdemeanor assault, which is assault in the second degree, or felony assault, which is assault in the first degree, a defense attorney can help identify defenses like mutual affray or self-defense, which might help their client get out of this very serious situation that may otherwise carry significant amounts of jail time.

 Elements of Assault

-Assault, which is the same thing as battery under Annapolis law, is any physical touching of another person that is not consented to, whether it is minor or major.
+Assault, which is the same thing as battery under state law, is any physical touching of another person that is not consented to, whether it is minor or major.
 Assault can be something as minor as a push, or as serious as firing a gunshot at somebody, or stabbing them with a knife.
-Any number of types of physical touching can be considered assault and warrant the attention of an assault lawyer in Annapolis.
+Any number of types of physical touching can be considered assault and warrant the attention of an assault attorney in Annapolis.

 Assault in Maryland can also be described as a physical threat against another person.
 An unconsented touching does not have to actually take place for there to be assault charges.
 Somebody who attempts to swing a bat at another person or threatens them with a knife could be found guilty of assault.
 Even simply threatening physical violence against another may also be considered assault.